When you feel the need… the need to not knead… sourdough is the answer.

 However, sourdough recipes require a slower, longer rise than recipes with added yeast.
 This rise develops the flavour and is often credited with being the reason that eating sourdough does not result in feeling bloated.

 Chef Tom Burney started this bread machine journey for me with his easy sourdough/yeast hybrid recipe.
-This bread was indeed easy, but I missed the pure sourdough flavour, which can get overwhelmed by the yeast.
+This bread was indeed easy, but I missed the pure sourdough flavour, which can be overwhelmed by the added yeast.

 How can we get a long, slow rise in a bread machine?
 Looking at my Kenwood BM450 set programmes, the longest rise you can get is a total of 160 minutes spread over three rises, interrupted by two very short kneads.

 Instruction manual for the Kenwood BM450